DUNNING PRIMARY SCHOOL

 - Numerous and varied opportunities for pupils’ wider achievement

-- The involvement of parents and the wider community in the life and work of the school
+- The Leadership and involvement of all staff, pupils, parents and the wider community in the life and work of the school

 Attainment in Literacy